 16.10 Getting back to Elizabeth and Philip, they are also 4th cousins once removed.
 In Chart 52, on the left is the familiar direct line from Philip to Victoria, then thru Edward to George III.
 Elizabeth’s direct line parallels this line, and thus she and Philip are 3rd cousins as we’ve noted.
 But Elizabeth is also descended from George III by another route, thru George’s son Adolphus.
 As a result, Elizabeth is the 4th cousin of Philip’s mother Alice, and Philip’s 4C 1R.
 Are we having fun yet?!

 16.11 But of course there are 2 sides to every family.
 Chart 52 traced it back thru Mary Adelaide’s mother Mary of Teck, Elizabeth’s paternal grandmother.
 If we instead wend our way thru Francis of Teck, Mary of Teck’s father, we come to Ludwig von Württemberg, an esteemed Herzog or Duke, and Philip’s 3G Grandfather, making he and Elizabeth 4th cousins, free and clear, Chart 53.

 16.12 So how closely are Elizabeth and Philip related?
-I get of Coefficient of Relationship of 30/2048, which is just a shade more distant than half-2nd cousins, 32/2048.
+I get of Coefficient of Relationship of 56/2048, which is closer to 2nd cousins at 64/2048 than to 2nd cousins once removed at 32/2048.
 Relationships beyond 5th cousins won’t add much, so that’s pretty much where it stands.
 Time to rummage around in the mailbag.

 16.13 Dear Stolf: I’ve heard the postpositive adjectives Consort, Regnant, and Regent applied to the Royals….could you explain what they mean?…from Narcissus in Singapore…